hannah-horng/opnested-combat/README.md

 # opnested-combat
-This is the repository for OPNested, OPNested+GMM, and OPNested-ComBat from the manuscript entitled "Improved generalized ComBat methods for harmonization of radiomic features" by Horng et al., currently under review at Nature Scientific Reports.
-These methods are updates to the algorithms previously published at https://github.com/hannah-horng/generalized-combat.
+This is the repository for OPNested, OPNested+GMM, and OPNested-ComBat from the manuscript entitled ["Improved generalized ComBat methods for harmonization of radiomic features" by Horng et al.](https://rdcu.be/cZf2n), published at Nature Scientific Reports.
+These methods are updates to the algorithms previously published at [generalized-combat](https://github.com/hannah-horng/generalized-combat).
 All functions needed to implement the methods are in the OPNestedComBat.py file.

 ## OPNestedComBat
 Enables harmonizion by multiple imaging parameters.
 See file comments for more details.